Slavery and the United States Constitution: Background

 At the time of the drafting of the Constitution in 1787 and its ratification in 1789, slavery was banned by the states in New England and Pennsylvania and was banned in the Northwest Territory by the Northwest Ordinance of 1787, which was enacted by the Congress of the Confederation.
 Though slaves were present in other states, most were forced to work in the South, in agriculture.

-According to H. W. Brands, because of the declining productivity of crops like tobacco due to soil exhaustion, many of the drafters of the Constitution assumed that slavery would die out naturally in the South as it had done in industrialized North.
+According to H. W. Brands, because of the declining productivity of crops like tobacco due to soil exhaustion, many of the drafters of the Constitution assumed that slavery would die out naturally in the South as it had done in the industrialized North.
 This changed with the invention of the modern cotton gin in 1793, which provided a more sustainable and economically viable crop for Southern plantations.

 Historical debate

 Throughout U.S. history there have been disputes about whether the Constitution was proslavery or antislavery.
+In the antebellum era, William Lloyd Garrison and Wendell Phillips, for example, viewed it as proslavery, whereas Lysander Spooner, in The Unconstitutionality of Slavery, and Charles Sumner, in his speech "Freedom National; Slavery Sectional", responded that it was antislavery.
+Garrison burned a copy of the Constitution, condemning it as "a Covenant with Death, an Agreement with Hell".

 James Oakes writes that the Constitution's Fugitive Slave Clause and Three-Fifths Clause "might well be considered the bricks and mortar of the proslavery Constitution".
 "But", Oakes adds, "there was also an antislavery Constitution....
 Congress was granted the power to make 'all needful rules and regulations' for the territories, and for decades after ratification hardly anyone doubted that this authorized the federal government to ban slavery from the territories....
 Then there was the familiar assertion that the principle of fundamental human equality was embodied in the Constitution....
 Doesn't the Preamble state that the purpose of the federal government was to 'secure the blessings of liberty' ... ?
 Similarly, the Fifth Amendment declares that 'no person' could be deprived of life, liberty, or property without due process of law."
 The Fifth Amendment, however, was a two-edged sword.
 In Dred Scott v.
 Sandford, Chief Justice Roger B. Taney held that "the right of property in a slave is distinctly and expressly affirmed in the Constitution".

 Oakes continues: "Throughout the decades-long debate over slavery and the Constitution some of the most contentious issues arose over constitutional principles that cannot be found in the actual wording of the Constitution.
 Nowhere does the Constitution state that Congress cannot 'interfere' with slavery or abolition in a state, yet it was widely agreed that it could not.
 Nor does the Constitution expressly recognize a right of 'property in man'....
 Given that the Constitution was the handiwork of men who disagreed about slavery, it is hardly surprising that it could be—and was—read as both proslavery and antislavery."
 Oakes' view is that, "depending on which clauses you cite and how you spin them, the Constitution can be read as either proslavery or antislavery".